Zotigh/elapsed-days/README.md

 For more method declaration details, see the [Javadoc documentation](docs/api/edu/cnm/deepdive/util/DateOnly.html#elapsedDays-int-int-int-).

-For any specified ISO 8601-based date value in the range from (roughly) 5,880,000 BCE to 5,880,000 CE, your implementation should return the difference (in days) of that date and January 1, 1970.
+For any ISO 8601-based date value in the range from (roughly) 5,880,000 BCE to 5,880,000 CE, your implementation should return the difference (in days) between January 1, 1970 and the specified date.
 Dates after January 1, 1970 will result in positive differences, while dates before will result in negative differences.

 ### Historical calendars vs. ISO 8601